JNHNG0205/ai-content-workflow/README.md

    Backend will run on `http://localhost:4000`

 3. **Start the frontend** (in a new terminal)

    ```bash
    cd frontend
    npm run dev
    ```

    Frontend will run on `http://localhost:5173` (default Vite port)

+4. **Access the application**

+   Open `http://localhost:5173` in your browser

 ## 📚 API Documentation

+### Base URL

+All API endpoints are prefixed with `/api`

 ### Authentication

+All authenticated endpoints require the `x-session-id` header with a valid session ID.

 #### Register